Hibi 日々

 participatory project

 Developed during my residency at ARCUS Project in Moriya City, Japan, Hibi 日々 is part of an ongoing exploration of more-than-human relationships.
-At Manabi no Sato, a community education and cultural facility where the ARCUS Project is located, a lone female kojukei (Chinese bamboo partridge) lives quietly in a small outdoor enclosure, approximately eight feet across.
+At Manabi no Sato, a community education and cultural facility where the ARCUS Project is located, a lone female kojukei (Chinese bamboo partridge) lives quietly in a small outdoor enclosure.
 She never leaves this space.
 Years ago, two birds lived here and were named Yuppie and Mappie through a public naming campaign.
 The kojukei, though not native to Japan, is designated Moriya’s official city bird.
 It is also the inspiration for the city mascot, Kojumaru, a dapper and cheerful bird character.
 On manhole covers throughout the city, the bird is depicted as part of a symbolic family.
 Kojukei are typically found in pairs and are known to form long-term bonds during the breeding season.
 In contrast, this bird lives alone.